 Investment by the client (financial, effort, and emotional) all requires trust.
-Trust that this will meet their expectations.
-Trust that promises will be delivered on.
-Trust that the outcome will be valuable to them.
+Trust that this will meet their expectations, trust that promises will be delivered on, and trust that the outcome will be valuable to them.

 Due to the complexity of advice and its regulation, we struggle to have candid conversations with a client for fear of it being deemed unwritten advice.
 As a result, value in the classic advice process is very delayed.

 The gap between these, the effort required and the value delivered, is the Trust Canyon.
 Mapping the Trust Canyon to your advice process is a useful method for identifying opportunities for innovation as it brings focus on reducing the time and effort required before value is delivered.

 Anyone who has had to tell a client an SoA is going to take more than two weeks has felt the Trust Canyon.
 If you’ve ever had to say it’s more than four, you absolutely know what I’m talking about.
 You may be able to get the relationship to cross that bridge, but it takes more trust than it should.

 Let’s take a quick look at a typical advice process, from a client perspective with one key difference.
 Let’s separate out the effort required against the value delivered.